Birds of Europe - page structure

 The page contents themselves are structured in various layers (only items on which we have information are included in a given page).

 A lower-level navigation help holds links to existing page sections:

 Clickable thumbnail images of species similar to the one shown on the page.

 We make no attempt here to establish the correct taxonomy and classification of species.
 A link is provided to Wikipedia instead.

 Range and habitat information is generic and we make no claim that this is either accurate or up-to-date.

-Sightings are usually listed sorted by location; for a given location entries are in chronological order.
+Sightings are subdivided by race/subspecies; they are usually listed roughly chronologically; for a given location/area entries are also in chronological order.